About this Stitch Pattern

-This video crochet tutorial will help you learn how to crochet the broomstick lace stitch.
-This technique creates large loops of yarn that gently twist to the left, giving the finished project especially elegant drape.
-The broomstick lace stitch is great for elegant stoles, household items and afghans.
+The Broomstick Lace Stitch is a technique that creates large loops of yarn that gently twist to the left, giving the finished project especially elegant drape.
+It’s great for elegant stoles, household items and afghans.

 Foundation Chain: Multiples of 5

 Note: Traditionally this stitch is performed using a broomstick handle.
 You can also use a large knitting needle, paper towel roll, or curling iron.
 Just make sure the curling iron is unplugged…

 - Row 1: Draw the final chain of your foundation chain up over the broomstick.
 Crochet back into the chain, drawing up a loop in each stitch and pulling it up over the broomstick.
 Repeat until you have drawn up a loop through every stitch in your chain and transferred them onto the broomstick.
 This step creates the large loops of yarn you will see in the finished lace.